Infinite Mixtures of Infinite Factor Analysers

+The \textsf{IMIFA} model with its PYP-MGP priors thus offers a single-pass and therefore computationally efficient approach to clustering high-dimensional data.
+It can be viewed as the most flexible model at the head of a family of Bayesian factor-analytic mixture models.
+Section \ref{Section:Models} develops the hierarchy of the \textsf{IMIFA} model family, beginning with the \textsf{MFA} model and concluding with the flagship \textsf{IMIFA} model.
+Between these extremes the novel finite mixture of infinite factor analysers model (\textsf{MIFA}) is introduced.
+Overfitted factor-analytic mixtures \citep{Papastamoulis2018} also belong to the \textsf{IMIFA} family; the overfitted mixture of infinite factor analysers (\textsf{OMIFA}) model is also introduced here.\enlargethispage{\baselineskip}

-Section \ref{Section:Results} considers implementation of the suite of models and their performance both in terms of clustering performance and computational efficiency.
-The strong performance of the newly proposed models, most notably \textrm{IMIFA}, is comprehensively demonstrated with recourse to a simulation study (Section \ref{Subsection:SimulationStudy}) which explores different dimensionality scenarios.
-In Section \ref{Subsection:OliveOil} a benchmarking experiment is conducted on the well-known Italian olive oil dataset, often employed as an illustrative example in factor analytic settings, with excellent results; robustness of the \textrm{IMIFA} model is also examined here.
-Section \ref{Subsection:RealData} outlines a real data application through the analysis of high-dimensional spectral metabolomic data from an epilepsy study.
-Section \ref{Section:Discussion} concludes the article with a discussion of \textrm{IMIFA} and its related models, and thoughts on future research directions.
+Section \ref{Section:Results} considers implementation of the \textsf{IMIFA} family of models.
+A benchmarking experiment is conducted on the well-known Italian olive oil data set.
+A real data application follows through the cluster analysis of spectral metabolomic data from an epilepsy study.
+Finally an illustrative application is provided through clustering United States Postal Service handwritten digit data, a setting for which fitting sub-models of the \textsf{IMIFA} family is practically infeasible.
+Comparisons against other clustering methods are provided throughout.
+Simulation studies demonstrating the performance of \textsf{IMIFA} under different scenarios are deferred to Appendix~\ref{Subsection:SimulationStudies}.
+Section \ref{Section:Discussion} concludes the article with a discussion of \textsf{IMIFA} and thoughts on future research~directions.